codefellows-seattle-javascript-401d19/16-19-auth/lab-rob/README.md

 ### `account.js`

-Exports a mongoose model for a show.
+Exports a mongoose model for an account.
 Schema is as follows:

     `username: String` (required, unique)
     `email: String` (required, unique)
     `password: String` (required)

+### `movie.js`

+Exports a mongoose model for a movie.
+Schema is as follows:

+    `title: String`
+    `lead: String`
+    `year: Number`
+    `synopsis: String`
+    `account: ObjectId`

 ### `auth-router.js`

-Exports an instance of a new `Express` Router object specifying a POST for account creation.
+Exports an instance of a new `Express` Router object specifying a POST for account creation and a GET for logging in.

+Is required into server.js `app.use`.

+### `movie-router.js`

+Exports an instance of a new `Express` Router object specifying a POST for movie creation and a GET for movie getting.

 Is required into server.js `app.use`.